YBHwang/clova-developer-guide/en-KR/CEK/References/Custom_Extension_Message.md

 | `source.name`             | string | The text field containing the name of the audio streaming service.                                                        | Always |

 ### Remarks
-Based on the policy of music service providers, certain information required for playback (e.g. streaming URL) may have to be acquired right before playback.
+Based on the policy of music service providers, certain information required for playback (e.g., streaming URL) may have to be acquired right before playback.
 Whether additional information will be requested is specified in the `audioItem.stream.urlPlayable` field, as shown below:
 * `urlPlayable` is `true`: No additional information is required.
 You can play the audio stream only with the URL specified in the `audioItem.stream.url` field.
 * `urlPlayable` is `false`: Additional information is required for you to play the given audio stream with the URL specified in the `audioItem.stream.url` field.
 Make a request for additional information with the [`AudioPlayer.StreamRequested`](#StreamRequested) event.